NicholasMamo/dwarna/README.md

 ## Starting Dwarna

 To start, Dwarna, execute the `start.sh` script.
 It might be necessary to make this script executable using `chmod +x start.sh`.
-The script first starts Hyperledger, and then starts the REST API.
+The script first starts Hyperledger Fabric, and then starts the REST API.

+## Installing Dwarna

+To install, Dwarna, execute the `install.sh` script.
+It might be necessary to make this script executable using `chmod +x install.sh`.
+The script installs Hyperledger Fabric and its dependencies.

 ## Directory Structure